se-edu/se-book/cppToJava/misc/packages/text.md

 **You can organize your _types_ (i.e., classes, interfaces, enumerations, etc.) into _packages_** for easier management (among [other benefits](https://www.tutorialspoint.com/Advantages-of-using-packages-in-Java)).

 **To create a package, you put a package statement at the very top of every source file in that package.** The package statement must be the first line in the source file and there can be no more than one package statement in each source file.
+Furthermore, **the package of a type should match the folder path of the source file.** Similarly, the compiler will put the `.class` files in a folder structure that matches the package names.

 <box>

-{{ icon_example }} The `Formatter` class below (in `Formatter.java` file) is in the package `seedu.tojava.util`:
+{{ icon_example }} The `Formatter` class below (in `<source folder>/seedu/tojava/util/Formatter.java` file) is in the package `seedu.tojava.util`.
+When it is compiled, the `Formatter.class` file will be in the location `<compiler output folder>/seedu/tojava/util`:

 ```java
 package seedu.tojava.util;